WickyAnalytics/WickyAnalytics/README.md

  **🛠️ Skills:** Proficient in Excel, Google Sheets, and SQL.
 Currently expanding my expertise in Python and its libraries.<br><br>
  **🌍 Interests:** Enthusiastic about Machine Learning and Artificial Intelligence.<br><br>
  **📊 Current Projects:** Engaged in data cleaning, visualization, and applying statistical measures to convert raw data into actionable insights.<br><br>
  **🎯 Goals:**<br> **Short-term Goal:** Complete my thesis and obtain my software engineering degree.
-Finish my training and secure a data analyst position to gain practical experience.<br> **Long-term Goal:** Establish a solid foundation in data analysis and advance towards a career in data science.
+Finish my training and secure a data analyst position to gain practical experience.<br> **Long-term Goal:** Establish a solid foundation in data analysis and advance toward a career in data science.

 <h3 align="right">Connect with Me</h3>